andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 * doing time-consuming operations on data

 ### When not to use WorkManager

-In any case which does not require a guaranteed execution or a task, which is not deferrable.
+* In any case which does not require a guaranteed execution or a task, which is not deferrable.

-In case that time-criticality is essential, you should not use WorkManager.
+* In case that time-criticality is essential, you should not use `WorkManager`

-In case that you need to need to run a task at an exact time (such as an alarm clock or reminder), use AlarmManager instead.
+* In case that you need to need to run a task at an exact time (such as an alarm clock or reminder), use `AlarmManager` instead

-In case that you have a long-running background task that needs to be executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking), use ForegroundService.
+* In case that you have a long-running background task that needs to be executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking), use `ForegroundService`

 ### What makes WorkManager beneficial?